There are three steps to creating a content brief:

 - Step 3 – Reviewing and Editing a Content Brief

 This document covers step 3.
-After you’ve completed this step you can share the brief with teammates and order a First Draft.
+After you’ve completed this step you can share the brief with teammates.

 First, find your inventory item and verify that the Content Brief is Delivered.